 For years, without fail, when we would go to Target, or some other kid-mecca, my girls would beg for this, that, and the other.
 Usually, my response would be, “Okay, sure, maybe you can go home and earn some money for it,” knowing all the while that the concept of chores and allowance was way too much for me to put into place.
 The logistics of having my kids earn money just seemed super daunting to me, and I didn't even know where to start.

 Today I'm going to share with you the system that's finally worked for my family, how we've gotten our kids to LOVE to do their chores (often without even asking!) and how we're teaching them the value of a dollar and to love to work.

 The idea for Family Economy comes from Richard and Linda Eyre's book called The Entitlement Trap.
-I first heard of it from Ralphie of Simply on Purpose, and it really solved SO many problems and answered so many questions I had surrounding chores and allowance.
+It really solved SO many problems and answered so many questions I had surrounding chores and allowance.
 It has taught our kids to WORK, shows them the value of a dollar, and it's not a fight every time we go to a store, and MOST importantly, it's teaching them the satisfaction of doing a good job and finishing your tasks.

 Let me teach you how it works!

 Here's how it works: we pay our kids to “show up” and work!
 This includes chores and doing things that are part of being in a family.
 If my kids choose to do the things that I have set aside for them to do to contribute to our family's well being, then they earn a stipend.
 BUT they can choose not to do it and forgo the stipend each week.
 If they decide not to do their chores, there aren’t any punishments, but instead, natural consequences.
 The first of which is no money to spend when they want to buy things or do things that are WANTS.